Petrovax announced import substitution plans of a medicine for the orphan disease treatment

 It should be noted that this Russian manufacturer has serious experience in localization of foreign drug manufacturing in Russia.
 In particular, in 2014, Petrovax implemented the country's first import substitution project for the high-tech pneumococcal vaccine Prevenar® 13 in cooperation with Pfizer, setting up the full-cycle finished dosage form manufacturing.
 Thanks to the project, more than 35 million vaccine doses have been released in the Russian market over the years, including for the Russian National Vaccination Schedule (NVS), which has reduced infant mortality from pneumonia in Russia by 56% compared to the period before vaccination began.

-Fabagal (Agalsidase beta) is a biosimilar of a French drug that was approved and used in Korea since 2014.
+Fabagal (INN Agalsidase beta) is approved and used in Korea since 2014.

 Fabry disease is manifested by various clinical symptoms: 82% of patients suffer from kidney damage requiring hemodialysis and transplantation; it is the main cause of disability and death in patients with this diagnosis.
 In 80% of patients, neuropathic ostealgia, which is not relieved by analgesics, is also observed.
 Heart failure, cardiac conduction disorder, angina, heart attacks and strokes were diagnosed in about half of the patients.